turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 The pinned vertices can also be manipulated via <b>skinning animation</b>.
 If the soft body mesh is skinned and an animation is playing, then the pinned vertices will follow the animation.

-<b>Deactivation</b> happens after a while for soft bodies that participated in the simulation for a while, this means after that they will no longer participate in the simulation.
-This behaviour can be disabled with the `SoftBodyPhysicsComponent::DISABLE_DEACTIVATION` flag.

-<b>Resetting</b> a soft body can be accomplished by setting the `SoftBodyPhysicsComponent::FORCE_RESET` flag.
-This means that the next physics update will reset the soft body mesh to the initial pose.